intelsdi-x/swan/README.md

 [![Build Status](https://travis-ci.com/intelsdi-x/swan.svg?token=EuvqyXrzZzZgasmsv6hn&branch=master)](https://travis-ci.com/intelsdi-x/swan)

-Swan is a distributed experimentation framework for automated experiments and data collection targeted enhanced performance isolation and resource oversubscription.
+Swan is a distributed experimentation framework for automated experiments and data collection targeting performance isolation studies.

 Swan use [Snap](https://github.com/intelsdi-x/snap) to collect, process and tag metrics and stores all experiment data in [Cassandra](http://cassandra.apache.org/).
 From here, we provide a [Jupyter](http://jupyter.org/) environment to explore and visualize experiment data.